Table of Contents

 - If the request rate is expected to go over these thresholds, start with a request rate below or near the thresholds and then double the request rate no faster than every 20 minutes.

-- Avoid sequential naming bottleneck as Cloud Storage uploads data to different shards based on the file name/path as using the same pattern would overload a shard leading to performance degrade
+- Avoid sequential naming bottleneck as Cloud Storage uploads data to different shards based on the file name/path as using the same pattern would overload a shard leading to performance degradation

 - Use Truncated exponential backoff as a standard error handling strategy